UnconnectedBedna/shrink-backup/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Harware (please complete the following information):**
- - Hardware: [f.ex. raspberry pi OR orange pi5]
+ - Hardware: [f.ex. raspberrypi 4 OR orangepi 5]
  - OS: [f.ex. rpi bookworm OR armbian for opi5]

 **Additional context**